cyscale/docs.cyscale.com/docs/integrations/azure.md

 In the second step you create the AAD application, the service principal, and the custom role to grant access for Cyscale to your infrastructure.

+### Step 3

+In step four, Cyscale makes sure the connection to your cloud account can be established and starts the first sync in the background.
+You can navigate to the cloud account overview page.
+The page will automatically refresh when the sync and assessment is completed.

 #### Terraform (Default)

 Based on the information you provided in the first step, Cyscale generates a ready-to-use Terraform configuration file.
 You download this file and, using the [Terraform CLI](https://www.terraform.io/cli) either from your machine or using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (click [here](https://shell.azure.com/) to directly open the shell), you provision the required Azure resources.